Solving the At-Most-Once Problem with Nearly Optimal Effectiveness

-This means that if the $\algName$ algorithm has effectiveness less then or equal to $n-(\beta + m-1)$, there should be some infinite fair execution $\EX$ of the algorithm with $\donum{\EX} \leq n-(\beta + m-1)$ (since no finite execution of algorithm could terminate).
-Next we prove that the algorithm $\algName$ is wait-free (the algorithm has no infinite fair executions) and thus there exists no such execution $\EX \in execs(\algName)$.
+Since no finite execution of algorithm $\algName$ can terminate if less than $n-(\beta + m-1)$ jobs are performed, Lemma\,\ref{lem:noTermination} implies that if the algorithm $\algName$ has effectiveness less than or equal to $n-(\beta + m-1)$, there must exist some infinite fair execution $\EX$ with $\donum{\EX} \leq n-(\beta + m-1)$.
+Next we prove that algorithm $\algName$ is wait-free (it has no infinite fair executions).

 \begin{lemma} For any $\beta \geq m$, $f \leq m-1$ there exists no infinite fair execution $\EX \in execs(\algName)$. \end{lemma} \begin{proof} We will prove this by contradiction.
 Let $\beta \geq m$ and $\EX \in execs(\algName)$ an infinite fair execution with $f \leq m-1$ failures, and let $\donum{\EX}$ be the jobs executed by execution $\EX$ according to Definition\,\ref{def:donum}.
 Since $\EX\in execs(\algName)$ and from Lemma\,\ref{lem:simpleCorrect} $\algName$ solves the at-most-once problem, $\donum{\EX}$ is finite.
-Clearly there exists at least one process in $\EX$ that has not crashed and does not terminate(some process need to take steps in $\EX$ in order for it to be infinite).
+Clearly there exists at least one process in execution $\EX$ that has not crashed and does not terminate\,(some process must take steps in $\EX$ in order for it to be infinite).
 Since $\donum{\EX}$ and $f$ are finite, there exists \sk{a} state $\st_0$ in $\EX$ such that after $\st_0$ no process crashes, no process terminates, no $\act{do}$ action takes place in $\EX$ and no process adds new entries in the $done$ matrix in shared memory.
 The later holds since the execution is infinite and fair, the $\donum{\EX}$ is also finite, consequently any non failed process $q$ that has not terminated will eventually update the $q$ line of the $done$ matrix to be in agreement with the $\act{do}_{q,*}$ actions it has performed.
 Moreover any process $q$ that has terminated, has already updated the $q$ line of $done$ matrix with the latest $\act{do}$ action it performed, before it terminated, since in order to terminate it must have reached a $\act{compNext}$ action that has set its status to $end$.